Almost periodic functions and hyperbolic counting: Integrated remainders

 with

 The coefficients in \eqref{ch0305:eq011} satisfy (by \eqref{0707:eq001} and \eqref{crucial_ineq})

 In particular this means that $G_1(s,z)$ is bounded in $s$, because

-The function $G_1(s,z)$ is of the form \eqref{0308:eq001}, satisfies \eqref{ch0301:eq004} with $\beta=2$, and, choosing $X(Y)=e^Y$, it satisfies \eqref{ch0301:eq003} for every $p\geq 1$.
-Hence we can apply Theorem \ref{ch0304:thm01} and infer the existence of all the moments, and Theorem \ref{ch0303:thm01} to infer the existence of the limiting distribution $\mu_1$ of compact support.
-By Corollary \ref{apf01:cor01}, the moments of $G_1$ coincide with the moments of $\mu_1$.
+The function $G_1-C_1$ is of the form \eqref{0308:eq001}, satisfies \eqref{ch0301:eq004} with $\beta=2$, and, choosing $X(Y)=e^Y$, it satisfies \eqref{ch0301:eq003} for every $p\geq 1$.
+Hence we can apply Theorem \ref{ch0304:thm01} and infer the existence of all the moments, and Theorem \ref{ch0303:thm01} to infer the existence of a limiting distribution $\tilde\mu_1$.
+By Corollary \ref{apf01:cor01}, the moments of $G_1-C_1$ coincide with the moments of $\tilde\mu_1$.
+Shifting $G_1-C_1$ and the measure $\tilde\mu_1$ by adding back $C_1$ we obtain the Theorem for $G_1$.

 Consider now the function $G_2(s)$.
 In this case we have the expansion

 and therefore we can write

 with